shift-method/beamingfacotr/README.md

 The library can be downloaded with:

     git clone https://github.com/shift-method/beamingfactor
-For more detail introduction, please refer to README file inside.
+For more detail introduction, please refer to README file inside sub-directory *BeamingFactor_Lib*.

 # BeamingFactor
 ## Installation: